 Notre Dame Law School also offers an LL.M. in International Human Rights Law for lawyers primarily from outside the United States.
 It is an opportunity to engage in specialized study and research in international human rights law.
 Students in this LL.M. program undertake an intensive analysis of human rights issues with members of the faculty who are specialists in the field of international human rights law.

 "I see the widespread dissemination of human rights education as vital.
 People often are not even aware of what rights they are entitled to, and have no idea what enforcement mechanisms are available to help address violations." – Ligia Maria del Valle Vega '19 LL.M.

-The LL.M. program in International Human Rights Law is based in the Law School and also draws upon the resources of the University’s Kellogg Institute for International Studies, the Institute for International Peace Studies, the Department of Government and International Studies, and other academic units of the University.
+The LL.M. program in International Human Rights Law is based in the Law School and also draws upon the resources of the Klau Center for Civil and Human Rights, the Kellogg Institute for International Studies, the Kroc Institute for International Peace Studies, the Department of Government and International Studies, and other academic units of the University.
 The interdisciplinary nature of the program allows students to study not only the legal processes and institutions pertaining to human rights, but also the social, economic, and political contexts in which human rights are promoted, protected, or violated.